lumnikemel/ArchAngel/Installation/README.md

 - [ ] Multi-root booting using zedfs with ZFS.
 - [ ] AUR installer using yay.
 - [ ] Secure-Boot w/ TPM.
+- [ ] Rebuild install as ansible playbook.

 Further, the installation is designed to be as secure as possible while maintaining user-friendliness.